dmonlineuk/dmonlineuk.github.io/index.md

 ### Two gaming PCs:

-First, this is my older machines, exists simply because it's worth more to me as a spare than split up and sold as parts:
+First, this is my older machine, exists simply because it's worth more to me as a spare than split up and sold as parts:

 - Ryzen 5 3600
 - 16GB RAM